 The Inquiry is registered as a Data Controller with the Information Commissioner’s Office (registration number ZA775906) and is responsible for compliance with the UK General Data Protection Regulation and the Data Protection Act 2018.

 The Inquiry is committed to handling any Personal Data which identifies you in compliance with all applicable data protection legislation.
-The Inquiry has appointed a Data Protection Officer (DPO), Sam Anderson, who can be contacted at sam.anderson@hospitalsinquiry.scot regarding the Inquiry’s data management practices and any issue raised in this Notice.
+The Inquiry has appointed a Data Protection Officer (DPO), Ann Kerr, who can be contacted at ann.kerr@hospitalsinquiry.scot regarding the Inquiry’s data management practices and any issues raised in this Notice.

 What Personal Data will the Inquiry collect about you?